OctalDecoder/pokemon-tcg-card-detector/README.md

 | Database file             | `models/cards.db` | `shared.database`        |
 | Output/results            | `output/`         | `shared.output_dir`      |

----

 ## 🧪 Real Time Processing Research Suggestions

-### YOLOv8 Tracking + pHash Filtering

-- **Integrate tracking into YOLOv8**

-  - Enable Ultralytics’ built-in tracker (e.g., ByteTrack) so that each detected bounding box gets a persistent `track_id`.
-  - For each new detection, immediately compute a perceptual hash (`pHash`) of the cropped card.
-This should take \~1 ms per crop if using a fast hashing library (e.g., [imagehash](https://github.com/JohannesBuchner/imagehash) with OpenCV preprocess).
-  - Maintain a **hash → (label, last_seen_frame)** hashtable (LRU-evicted when capacity > 256).
-After computing `pHash`, look up any existing entry whose Hamming distance ≤ δ (tuning threshold, e.g. δ = 5 for a 64-bit hash).

-    - If a match exists and its `last_seen_frame` is within the last 5 frames, **skip** the CNN forward pass and reuse that label.
-    - Otherwise, schedule a CNN inference, then store `(hash, label, current_frame)` in both the per-track cache and the global hashtable.

-- **Per-track caching**

-  - Maintain `track_id → (hash, label, last_seen_frame)`.
-On each new frame:

-    1. If `track_id` is already active AND (frame_difference ≤ 5) AND (Hamming distance between current `pHash` and cached `hash` ≤ δ), reuse `label`.
-    2. If the cached label’s CNN-confidence dropped below 0.5 (adaptive CNN invocation), force a fresh CNN run even if hash matched.
-    3. Otherwise (new track or hash drift), run CNN and update `(hash, label, last_seen_frame)` for that `track_id`.

-- **Hashtable (global cache) management**

-  - Use a fixed-size LRU (capacity = 256).
-When inserting a new `(hash → label)`, evict the least recently used entry once capacity is exceeded.
-  - Update `last_seen_frame` on every reuse to keep hot entries in cache.
-  - This prevents the hash table from growing unbounded and ensures lookups remain O(1).

-- **Tuning considerations**

-  - Choose `pHash` bit-length and δ so that small lighting or viewpoint changes still fall under the threshold, but different cards do not collide.
-We may need to experiment with 64-bit versus 128-bit hashing.
-  - If two cards have near-identical artwork (e.g., reprints), consider switching to a small embedding (128 D) extracted from a pruned CNN intermediate layer for stricter matching.
-  - Always verify that the cost of computing `pHash` (1 ms) plus the dictionary lookup (< 0.1 ms) remains < the cost of a full CNN (10–20 ms).

----

 ### Pruning, Quantization & Distillation